chrishebbes/chrishebbes.github.io/_portfolio/portfolio-2.md

 ---
 title: "Nociceptin in sepsis"
 collection: portfolio
-excerpt: "Laboratory based project to investigate the role of nociceptin in sepsis, comparing its release in healthy volunteers and critically ill patients with sepsis"
+excerpt: "Laboratory based project to investigate the role of nociceptin in sepsis, comparing its release in healthy volunteers and critically ill patients with sepsis.
+Completed PhD project, leading to a number of publications and experience in confocal microscopy, bioassay development and image processing"
 ---